-Written Assignments: There will be 3 written assignments due throughout the term (see schedule below).
-Your top two assignment scores will each be worth 4%, and your lowest assignment score will be worth 2%.
-Assignments will cover 3-4 weeks worth of course content.
-You may use your course notes and work together with your peers to figure things out, but you must write up your own individual solutions for submission.
-This includes the use of any online resource or calculator, app, etc. Copying another person's answers (or obtaining your answer from another source) is academic misconduct and will not be tolerated.
+Assignments: There will be 5 written assignments due throughout the term (see schedule below).
+Most assignments will involve a mix of theoretical and MATLAB/coding challenges.
+Assignments will cover 2-3 weeks worth of course content.
+You may use your course notes and work together with your peers to figure things out, but you must write and execute your own code, and complete your own written solutions when preparing your submission.
+Copying another person's code or answers (or obtaining your answer from another source) is academic misconduct and will not be tolerated.

-- Assignment 1: Thursday, September 29, 2022 (Week 3) Upload by 11:59PM to Gradescope - Assignment 2: Thursday, November 3, 2022 (Week 8) Upload by 11:59PM to Gradescope - Assignment 3: Thursday, November 17, 2022 (Week 10) Upload by 11:59PM to Gradescope
+- Assignment 1: Thursday, January 26, 2023 (Week 3) Upload by 11:59PM to Gradescope. - Assignment 2: Thursday, February 9, 2023 (Week 5) Upload by 11:59PM to Gradescope - Assignment 3: Thursday, March 2, 2023 (Week 7) Upload by 11:59PM to Gradescope - Assignment 4: Thursday, March 16, 2023 (Week 9) Upload by 11:59PM to Gradescope - Assignment 5: Thursday, April 6, 2023 (Week 12) Upload by 11:59PM to Gradescope